rkiyak/rkiyak/README.md

 ### About Me

 I am an **Embedded Hardware and Software Engineer** with a strong foundation in theoretical knowledge, bolstered by practical applications.
-Throughout my academic journey, I have honed my skills in various disciplines, culminating in a master's degree in **Power Electronics**.
+Throughout my academic journey, I have honed my skills in various disciplines, specializing in Power Electronics.

 Over the years, I have actively contributed to hardware and software teams in diverse sectors such as:
 - 🌐 **Consumer Electronics**